imTigger/webapp-hardware-bridge/README.md

 # WebApp Hardware Bridge

-WebApp Hardware Bridge (succeeder of "Chrome Hardware Bridge")
+WebApp Hardware Bridge (succeeder of "Chrome Hardware Bridge / Chrome Direct Print")

 Make it possible for webpages to silent print and access to serial ports.